 Food Safety Program

-Foodborne illness in the United States is estimated by the Centers for Disease Control and Prevention (CDC) to cause 48 million cases of illnesses, over 128,000 hospitalizations, and 3,000 deaths annually.
-Hospitalizations due to foodborne illnesses are estimated to cost over $3 billion dollars and lost productivity is estimated to cost between $20 billion and $40 billion each year.
+Foodborne illness in the United States is estimated by the Centers for Disease Control and Prevention (CDC) to cause 48 million cases of illnesses, more than 128,000 hospitalizations, and 3,000 deaths annually.
+Hospitalizations due to foodborne illnesses are estimated to cost more than $3 billion dollars and lost productivity is estimated to cost between $20 billion and $40 billion each year.
+The U.S. Department of Agriculture (USDA) estimates that foodborne illnesses are costing the United States economy more than $15.6 billion annually.
 NACCHO strives to support and work with local health departments to improve food safety and prevent foodborne illness.
 Click here to learn more about NACCHO's Food Safety Project.

 In the Spotlight